codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/audit.md

 ---
-title: "Audit logs"
+title: "Auditing actions in Codefresh"
-description: "Get a list of all actions in Codefresh"
+description: "Getlogs of all actions in Codefresh"
 group: administration
 sub_group: account-user-management
 redirect_from: